Jacobin (politics): Russia and Soviet Union

 The 1870s saw the emergence of the "Worker's Marseillaise", a Russian revolutionary song set to a Robert Schumann melody inspired by the 1792 "Marseillaise".
 It was used as a national anthem by the Russian Provisional Government and in Soviet Russia for a short time alongside "The Internationale".

 In the early 20th Century, Bolshevism and Jacobinism were linked.
-Russia's notion of the French Revolution permeated educated society and was reflected in speeches and writings of leaders, including Leon Trotsky and Vladimir Lenin.
+Russia's notion of the French Revolution permeated educated society and was reflected in speeches and writings of leaders, including Joseph Stalin, Leon Trotsky and Vladimir Lenin.
 They modeled their revolution after the Jacobins and the Terror with Trotsky even envisioning a trial for Nicholas II akin to that for Louis XVI.
 Lenin regarded the execution of the former tsar and his immediate family as necessary, highlighting the precedent set in the French Revolution.
 At the same time, the Bolsheviks consciously tried to avoid the mistakes they saw made by the French revolutionaries.

 Lenin referred to Robespierre as a "Bolshevik avant la lettre" and erected a statue to him.
 Other statues were planned or erected of other prominent members of the Terror as well as Babeuf.
 The Voskresenskaya Embankment in St. Petersburg was also renamed Naberezhnaya Robespera for the French leader in 1923; it was returned to its original name in 2014.

 Like Karl Marx, Lenin saw the overall progress in events in France from 1789 through 1871 as the French Bourgeois Revolution.
 He adhered to the Montagnards' policies of centralization of authority to stabilize a new state, the virtue and necessity of terror against oppressors and "an alliance between the proletariat and peasantry" ("the revolutionary-democratic dictatorship of the proletariat and the peasants").
 He would refer to his side as the Mountain or Jacobin and label his Menshevik opponents as the "Gironde".